GraceBenson/db-assignment/README.md

 - Pictures of ﬂowers are displayed

 <b>Back-end:</b>
-- Create an index for each attribute in table SIGHTINGS
+- Created an index for each attribute in table SIGHTINGS
-- Create a trigger to log insertions, updates, and deletions
+- Created triggers to log insertions, updates, and deletions
+- User initiated input for <b>delete</b> done as a transaction